bingsoup/ticket-to-ride-ai/readme.md

 ## Overview

 This project implements and evaluates various artificial intelligence agents for playing the board game Ticket to Ride.
-It serves as a framework for comparing different AI approaches in a complex, partially observable game environment with both competitive and strategic elements.
+It serves as a framework for comparing different AI approaches.
+It can also be used by players who want to play against powerful AI agents for entertainment or practice.

 ## About Ticket to Ride